About Us

 Mission Statement

 The Tewksbury Public Library provides the Town’s residents with a wide variety of materials, resources, and services.
 We provide free access to literacy and learning opportunities through our book, media and online collections, as well as a variety of classes and lectures for Tewksbury’s children, teens, and adults.
-These resources combine to offer each resident many opportunities to transform his or her life by using the Tewksbury Public Library.
+These resources combine to offer each resident many opportunities to transform their life by using the Tewksbury Public Library.

 Staff Contacts